Stegomosuchus: Paleobiology

 By comparison to other protosuchids, Stegomosuchus was probably a terrestrial carnivore.
+The complete preservation of the skeleton, in spite of the high-energy riverine environment it was deposited in, suggests that it almost certainly had a burrowing lifestyle.

 In the same issue of The American Journal of Science that contained the description of Stegomus longipes, Richard Swann Lull published a short article in which he proposed that S. longipes had produced previously known tracks named Batrachopus gracilis, also from the Connecticut River Valley.
 This assessment has been followed, although the ichnospecies assigned to Batrachopus have since been consolidated; B. deweyi is now the name for the tracks in question.